-The question is: which is better, for people to sign up as quickly as possible, or to spend a lot of time on your website before signing up?
+For people to sign up as quickly as possible?
+Or, to spend more time on your website before signing up?

 Let me put this bluntly: there is no ‘one size fits all’ answer to this question.
 How could you ever choose between legends?